AGRASSL/agReadMeGen/README.md

   To install necessary dependencies, run the following command:

   ```
-  npm i
+  npm install inquirer
   ```

   ## Usage

-  Make sure to install all dependencies prior to running the project, otherwise the project will not generate desired file.
+  Make sure to install dependencies prior to running the program.

   ## License